 Working closely with dedicated faculty and administrators, Ozanam Scholars investigate and address real-world social justice issues, inspiring change throughout their college careers and beyond.

-The Ozanam Scholars Program provides a platform for students to critically examine the systems that perpetuate poverty and take action to advance social justice through academic scholarship, Vincentian service, and global citizenship.
+The Ozanam Scholars Program provides a platform for students to critically examine the systems that perpetuate poverty and take action to advance social justice through academic scholarship, Vincentian service, and global citizenship throughout college and beyond.
 The program develops students to become social justice advocates and responsible citizens in their local and global communities.

 Ozanam Scholars are named to honor the nineteenth century Vincentian lay scholar, Frederic Ozanam, who sought to address the challenges of poverty in France by mobilizing his fellow university students to provide direct service to the poor.
 Students possessing strong academic credentials as well as demonstrated disposition to service will be selected as scholars and awarded a $10,000 annual scholarship.
 Ozanam Scholars will fulfill a Social Justice minor requirement to ensure an understanding and appreciation of issues of fairness and equity as well as a realization of how many around the globe are deprived of the basic rights and freedoms.